 If you don’t know precisely who you’re looking for, there is a chance you might find the right prospect anywhere.
-At the same time, you’ll have to waste most of the time pursuing people who are uninterested in the products and services you offer.
+But at the same time, you’ll waste most of the time pursuing people who are uninterested in the products and services you offer.
 That’s why it’s essentially important to outline your prospecting strategy.

 2. Know where you’re most likely to find your potential client.